sunye23/UnSeg/README.md

 Before generating ues, place the clean images and the corresponding groundtruths in the correct directory.
 For the datasets such as coco, cityscapes, and ade20k, please refer to [Mask2former](https://github.com/facebookresearch/Mask2Former) for data preparation.

-**🔥TIPs: UnSeg can also generate UEs for other image segmentation datasets easily.
-Simply modify the code in the generation directory, place the images and their corresponding object masks in the correct paths, and then run the scripts.**

 Here we only provide the download guidance for the pascal voc dataset.

 <details>